gamecook/Impact-Bootstrap/readme.md

 * PowerUp2.wav
 * ShotgunFire.wav
 * StartGame.wav

+##Change Log

+**v0.2.0-alpha**

+* Refactored Bootstrap to sit inside of `impact/lib` instead of `impact/lib/game`
+* Updated to support lasts vernon of Impact (v1.2.0).
+* Removed plugins that are no longer needed (raf.js, entities.js).
+* Added demo folder with new game Jetroid to help show off how the bootstrap works.
+* Cleaned up `main.js` to now load Jetroid by default similar to how a plugin works, which will allow users to eventually easily swap out each demo game.
+* Added `.capitalize()` method to string in the `util.js` plugin.
+* Added Jetroid artwork to the resources directory for use with the demo game. *(PNGs require Fireworks to see animation frames properly)*
+* Added base-item entity to the bootstrap which sets the foundation of equipment and power ups.
+Examples of how to use this class are part of the Jetroid demo.
+* Moved "core entities" into main bootstrap entity folder now that Impact v1.2.0 add support for ignoring entities in weltmeister.

+##Demos
+Impact Bootstrap comes with some demo games in order to show off how you can build your own games off of the bootstrap.
+I'll be filling in more details here as I build out each of the demo games.

+###Jetroid
+More info coming soon on this game, how it works and how to run in.
+Right now it's set up by default in the bootstrap.
+Check out its source code in `lib/bootstrap/demos/jetroid`.

 #Coming Soon
 The Impact Bootstrap is still a work in progress.
 Here are some features I plan on adding: